Student’s t-test

 Student’s t-test: compares the means of two groups

-Such as the sugar content of barley malt for use in brewing beet…
+- Gosset worked for Guinness and was interested in the quality of barley malt for use in brewing beer

 Student’s t-test: compares the means of two groups